 Dieter Freyhaph’s two-floor apartment was at the top of Freyhaph Towers in Chicago, seventy-five floors above the Loop.
 Rafe’s small suite was twenty-five feet down the hall from Freyhaph’s luxurious quarters, close enough to get there quickly when summoned; far enough to afford privacy for both men.
 Miriam and Bradley resided in a suite of rooms on the floor below, which also held the kitchen and storage for the family.
 Miriam rarely ventured upstairs, especially after one memorable encounter with one of Freyhaph’s more nubile “visitors.”

 Rafe Jenkins loathed his job and his boss.
-He would have left long ago, but Freyhaph had a secret, a big one.
+He would have left long ago, but Freyhaph knew his secret, a big one.
 Rafe knew he would not hesitate to use it against him, so he stayed.
 The pay was good, the living quarters were perfect, and Rafe wanted for nothing.
 Except his freedom and his self-respect.
 There was a time when he had felt some sympathy for Dieter.
 The man was lonely, and his life was empty of all human compassion and connection.
 But he had witnessed too much cruelty, too much venality, and too much outright criminality to ever care for the man.
 He did his job and nothing more.

 All of this led him to ignore the screams coming from Dieter’s suite.
 He assumed the man was indulging his penchant for brutality towards his sex partners.
 However, as the screams continued and grew louder, Rafe realized that it was Dieter who was screaming, not some one-night doxy.
 He threw on a robe and ran down the hall to the suite.
 He opened the door and ducked just in time to avoid being hit by a ledger his boss hurled in his direction.
 Dieter had pie crumbs all over his face.
 Crust littered his desk.
 He had thrown his idiotic wig into a corner, and now seized what remaining hair he had and was pulling on it.
 Tears poured down his florid cheeks, and he gazed at Rafe wildly.